azimuth-cloud/azimuth/README.md

 yarn --cwd ./ui serve
 ```

-This will start the JASMIN Cloud UI at `http://localhost:3000`.
+This will start the Azimuth UI at `http://localhost:3000`.
 The development server will
 proxy API requests to `http://localhost:8000` so that the UI and API appear at the same
 address, as they will when deployed in production.